Up to 60% off sofas & mattresses — limited‑time deals.

 What Is a Classic Sofa?

-A classic sofa is a timeless, widely recognized silhouette that stays visually balanced as trends change.
+A classic sofa is a timeless, widely recognized silhouette that still looks balanced as trends shift.

 Use this quick checklist:

-• The outline looks “finished” even without throw pillows (proportion first, décor second).
+• The outline looks complete even without throw pillows.

-• Details are refined, not gimmicky: rolled or tailored arms, tidy seams, optional tufting.
+• Details feel refined rather than gimmicky: rolled or tailored arms, tidy seams, and optional tufting.

-• Comfort is fit-based: you can sit back and still use the backrest without slouching.
+• Comfort comes from fit: you should be able to sit back and use the backrest without folding into a slouch.

 Common Classic Sofa Misconceptions and How to Fix Them